HcPlu/HcPlu.github.io/README.md

 What is uncertainty in RL?
 How to estimate the uncertainty？What can uncertainty help?
 To answer these questions, with my 	partners I explore lots of former approaches about uncertainty estimation.
 And it is found that uncertainty estimation help 	RL agents for exploration and exploitation.

 #### General Video Game Playing

+Reinforcement learning  has shown a great performance in board game and video game, while it is

+generalization remains under-explored.
+We design  a novel reinforcement learning agent, called Arcane, for general video game playing.
+Arcane shows robust performance on the game set of 2020 General Video Game AI Learning Competition.
+And I also make some contribution to [SUSTech  version](https://github.com/SUSTechGameAI/GVGAI_GYM) of GVGAI framework.

+## EXPERIENCE

+### Intern in UBTECH

+I have got a intern in navigation and localization group, Shenzhen Research Institute, UBTECH.
+At this intern, I developed an Android application for robots controlling.
+And I also designed a mapping tool for the application.

+## AWARDS

+### Asia Supercomputer Community Second Class Prize

+I have attend 2018 Asia supercomputer Community and won a second class prize.

+### XiaoAI Skill Development Competition Thrid Prize

+A voice game was developed with trained NLP model  for XiaoAI, a voice assistant introduced by XiaoMi company.

+## Publication

+1. **Chengpeng Hu**, Ziqi Wang, Tianye Shu, Yang Tao, Hao Tong, Julian Togelius, Xin Yao, Jialin Liu.
+"Robust Reinforcement Learning for General Video Game Playing." arXiv preprint arXiv:2011.05622 (2020).
+Submitted to IEEE Transaction on Games for possible publication.